AdaCore/spark2014/docs/lrm/source/packages.rst

    precondition evaluates to True, then the Refined Precondition is evaluated.
 If either precondition or Refined Precondition do not evaluate to True an exception is raised.

+.. centered:: **Verification Rules**

+#.
+The precondition of the abstract view of the subprogram shall imply its
+   Refined_Precondition.

 Refined Postcondition Aspect
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~